jmgomezsoriano/mysmallutils/README.md

 # These files will be removed when the with ends, ignoring possible errors
 with removable_files('test2.json', 'data/test1.json', 'data/', ignore_errors=True):
     pass

+# These files will be removed when the with ends, if any folder contains more files, also will be removed
+with removable_files('test2.json', 'data/test1.json', 'data/', recursive=True):
+    pass
 ```